giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 __Note__ that this feature is only available in more recent cluster versions.
 To check if your cluster version support customization of the ConfigMap, you can check if the above-mentioned ConfigMap is present.

+__Warning:__ Please do not edit any of the other nginx ingress related ConfigMaps.
+Only the user ConfigMap is safe to edit.

 ```nohighlight
 kubectl -n kube-system get cm nginx-ingress-controller-user-values
 NAME                                   DATA      AGE